-The band’s stated reason for dropping it was that it “slowed the set down”.
+The band’s stated reason for dropping Stranger In A Strange Land was that it “slowed the set down”.
 You certainly can’t tell from the audience reaction in this bootleg recording, the very last time the band performed the song, in New York City on 17 July 1999:

 Lucky New Yorkers…

 Another sip of that Trooper…